Did you know that your smartphone can kill you before the COVID-19 virus?

 How the battery in your smartphone could kill you.

-You need to prioritize your self-care when it comes to mental health.
+It would help if you prioritized your self-care when it comes to mental health.
 What you see, what you listen to, what you hear.

-High levels of cortisol, your body’s stress hormone, can cause lead to all kinds of health issues, including heart attacks, dementia, diabetes, and depression.
+High levels of cortisol, your body’s stress hormone, can lead to all kinds of health issues, including heart attacks, dementia, diabetes, and depression.